folio-org/stripes/doc/component-example.md

 ES6 `import` syntax is used to pull in objects from two other modules.
 The first is inherent to writing Stripes components; the second provides formatting.

-First we import two things from from React:
+First we import two things from React:
 * The `React` object itself, which is needed by [JSX](https://jsx.github.io/), the syntax that allows us to embed HTML/XML directly into JavaScript.
 * The `PropTypes` object, which we will later use to declare what properties this component requires.

 (Annoyingly, a quirk of NPM and React means that we can't have multiple copies of the React library visible when the application is built, so we have to remove every copy except the one that belongs to `stripes-core`.
 As a result, running ESLint on the present source file will report that the required library is missing.
 So we disable the relevant warning for that line, hence the cryptic comment.)

-Then We bring in the **Select** component, which will be used to render the drop-down list of available plugins of the appropriate type,
+Then we bring in the **Select** component, which will be used to render the drop-down list of available plugins of the appropriate type.

 ### Definition of class **PluginType** (lines 6-94)